How to Create a Thank You Page Call To Action

 Now it’s all about the call to action.

 The first post in this series established the foundation for creating a Thank You page that converts.
-Taking that foundation to the next level, in this post I use an “if this, than that” format to show you how to use your goals (the decisions your business has made about what they want to get out of the page) to craft compelling calls to action that encourage leads to take the next steps that you want them to take.
+Taking that foundation to the next level, in this post I use an “if this, then that” format to show you how to use your goals (the decisions your business has made about what they want to get out of the page) to craft compelling calls to action that encourage leads to take the next steps that you want them to take.

 Creating Goal-Based Thank You Page Calls To Action

 Again, what call to action you choose will depend 100 percent on your unique brand goals.
-In my opinion the best “best practice” for Thank You page calls to action is to be thoughtful about what you want to accomplish up front and then purposeful about how you direct the attention of your leads toward actions that help accomplish these goals.
+In my opinion, the best “best practice” for Thank You page calls to action is to be thoughtful about what you want to accomplish up front and then purposeful about how you direct the attention of your leads toward actions that help accomplish these goals.

 That said, without further ado, here are four example goals, and correlating calls to action you might consider for each scenario.